 You will get back the money you saved but lose any matching funds.

-Most people have never heard of the Independent Savings Account (IDA) program and are surprised to learn that they can be rewarded for saving money.
+Most people have never heard of the Individual Savings Account (IDA) program and are surprised to learn that they can be rewarded for saving money.

 IDA was designed by the Federal government to encourage low-income individuals and families to get into the habit of saving money.
 The hope is that by learning about money management, then using their own talents and energies to make and save money, people will become self-sufficient faster.